 A weak disturbance will begin to push a little bit of warmer air into the province on Thursday night, bringing some cloud and a chance of some light snow.
 Skies should clear out again for Friday.

 Long Range Outlook

-Winnipeg’s seasonal daytime high is currently -12°C while the seasonal overnight low is -22°C.
+Today’s seasonal daytime high in Winnipeg is -11 °C while the seasonal overnight low is -21 °C.